martinpagelaws/amazon-verified-permissions-snippet/README.md

 $ cdk deploy
 ```

-# Create users in Cognito to test authN and authZ
+# Create users in Cognito to be able to run requests against the API

 ```
 USER_POOL_ID=<retrieve_from_stack_outputs>